5 Hashimoto’s Flare Up Causes

 Gluten can cause a thyroiditis flare-up because of the effects it has on the small intestine.
 Eating gluten may cause irritation to the small intestine, which can lead to leaky gut syndrome and/or gut dysbiosis.
 Leaky gut syndrome allows toxins to escape into the bloodstream and triggers an autoimmune reaction that attacks healthy cells in the thyroid.

-You can avoid gluten by moving to a gluten-free diet.
+You can avoid gluten by following a gluten-free diet.
 Also, keep in mind that gluten can sometimes be found in alcoholic beverages.
 Especially beers.
 So it’s important to check that as well.
+Here is a list of the Worst Foods For Autoimmune Disease if you want to learn more.

 Dietary Inflammation

 Dietary inflammation caused by eating unhealthy, greasy, or spicy foods is also a common trigger for Hashimoto’s flare-ups.
-These types of foods put extra stress on the immune system by causing inflammatory autoimmune reactions within the body, typically near the thyroid gland.
+These foods stress the immune system by causing inflammatory autoimmune reactions within the body, typically near the thyroid gland.

-Eating these types of reactive foods can lead to diarrhea, bloating, gas, cramping, chronic inflammation, increased gastrointestinal stress, and possible elevation in thyroid antibodies.
+Research has shown that people with Hashimoto’s are more likely to have an imbalanced gut microbiome, with lower levels of beneficial bacteria and higher levels of harmful bacteria.
+Eating reactive foods like gluten, dairy, fried foods, sugar, and alcohol can lead to diarrhea, bloating, gas, cramping, chronic inflammation, increased gastrointestinal stress, and possible elevation in thyroid antibodies.

-So to avoid flare-ups caused by dietary inflammation, be sure to avoid any reactive foods that you know cause stomach pain, diarrhea, etc. You can also work with a registered dietician to create a meal plan that avoids these reactive foods.
+So to avoid flare-ups caused by dietary inflammation, be sure to avoid any reactive foods that you know cause stomach pain, diarrhea, etc. To reduce inflammation, follow an anti-inflammatory diet favoring gluten free whole grains, fruits, and vegetables.
+You can also work with a registered dietician to create a meal plan to help you avoid nutrient deficiencies while learning to avoid these reactive foods.

 Chronic Stress

 Chronic stress can greatly affect your thyroid function.
 As the body sustains chronic stress, it causes the adrenal glands to produce more cortisol, which is a thyroid-triggering hormone.
-This means that the more stress we sustain, the more cortisol we produce and the more we unduly trigger the thyroid.
+This means that the more stress we sustain, the more cortisol we produce, and the more we unduly trigger the thyroid.
 Then this can cause hyperthyroidism and have many negative effects on the body.
 These negative effects include weight gain, headaches, tiredness, and soreness.
 So the best way to avoid chronic stress is to manage the stress.
+Click here to read 27 Simple Self-Care Hacks That Are Easy and Free.

 There are many ways to accomplish this.
 You might: